JosephToscano1/cse140labs/docs/docs/lab4/index.md

 ## Lore

-This lab assignment consists of two parts.
+This lab assignment consists of two major sections.
-In this first part, you will design and implement two versions of an excess-3 carry look-ahead adder, explore the carry look-ahead structure in this context, and then analyze and explore the timing paths through the separate versions.
+In this first part, you will design and implement two versions of an 2421 carry look-ahead adder, explore the carry look-ahead structure in this context, and then analyze and explore the timing paths through the separate versions.
 In the second part, you will perform static hazard analysis and focus on the implementation of hazard-free circuits.

 ## Goals